 Si necesita ayuda para traducir o entender este texto, por favor llame al telefono.

 Interpreter services are provided free of charge to you.

-Covered Entities Duties:
+Covered Entities Duties

 This Notice describes how we may use and disclose your PHI.
-It describes your rights to access, change and manage your PHI.
-It also says how to use rights.
+It also describes your rights to access, amend and manage your PHI and how to exercise those rights.

-Uses and Disclosures of Your PHI:
+Permissible Uses and Disclosures of Your PHI

 The following is a list of how we may use or disclose your PHI without your permission or authorization: